 Define clear goals for your new website before you migrate.
 What are your goals And what should the new website look like?
 Make a list of all important elements and features that should be available on the new website.
 You can then start planning and implementing the migration.

-Save old Wordpress content
+Save old WordPress content

 Backing up the URL structure is critical for SEO!”
 Create a WordPress database backup and save your URL structure.
 The latter is important to keep an eye on any redirects and adjust them if necessary.
-This is where tools such as SEO Spider Tool from ScreamingFrog on.
+This is where tools such as SEO Spider Tool From ScreamingFrog on.

 Transferring content to Webflow